spirosdi/frontend-code-challenge/README.md

 	if “true_id” or “false_id” is null it means the end of the flow execution, a terminal.

 - Pass an object to the created flow and it will be processed.
-- As a result show chain of  executed rules (their title, with colours like green for passed rule and red for failed).
+- As a result show the chain of executed rules (their title incl. colours like green for passed rule and red for failed).

 ##Rules:
 - You can not specify the same rule id in 'true_id' or 'false_id' more than once within the same flow
 -  the very first rule’s id can not be specified in 'If rule passed' or 'If rule failed' Those 2 rules are to make the execution graph acyclic.
 - If next id is empty ('If rule passed'/'If rule failed') then stop execution and display the list of executed tasks including status(passed/failed)